-Ph.D., Northeastern University (2015)
+- Ph.D., Northeastern University

-- M.A., Stetson University (2007)
+- M.A., Stetson University

-B.A., University of Florida (2003)
+- B.A., University of Florida

 - ENG 1113: College Composition

-ENG 1213 College Composition and Research
+- ENG 1213 College Composition and Research

-ENG 2653 English Literature Since 1800
+- ENG 2653 English Literature Since 1800

-ENG 5910 Literary London, 1910 - 2010
+- ENG 5910 Literary London, 1910 - 2010

 Shun Kiang, Ph.D., is an assistant professor of English at UCO.
 Prior to joining UCO in 2018, Kiang was on the faculty at Case Western Reserve University, Stetson University and Bunker Hill Community College.

-Kiang's articles on friendship in Edwardian and 20th-century English fiction appeared in ARIEL: A Review of International English Literature and Creatural Fictions: Animal-Human Relations in Twentieth- and Twenty-First-Century Literature (ed.
-David Herman) in 2016; his article on Shih-Shu Ching’s novel City of the Queen: A Novel of Colonial Hong Kong was published in the 2018 special issue of The Global South.
+Kiang's articles on colonial friendships in Edwardian and 20th-century English fiction have appeared in ARIEL: A Review of International English Literature and Creatural Fictions: Animal-Human Relations in Twentieth- and Twenty-First-Century Literature (ed.
+David Herman) in 2016.
+His article on postcolonial literature (Shih-Shu Ching’s novel City of the Queen: A Novel of Colonial Hong Kong) was published in the 2018 special issue of The Global South.